-Another simple, inevitable problem of humanity which we all share together is death; death which, as in the ancient fable of the Dance Macabre, comes to his own way.
+Another simple, inevitable problem of humanity which we all share together is death; death which, as in the ancient fable of the Dance Macabre, comes to all creatures, great and small, the learned and unlearned, the rich and the poor.
+This is the common denominator of all life; a problem that confronts each in his own way.
 Now you might think that this common problem presents one of the greatest issues of them all; that each human being, regardless of fitness, or lack of fitness, must face this issue.
 All right, let us consider for a moment the problem as we see it today.

 I do not know how many of you have lived among or known primitive people; those who represent the uncivilized or untutored brackets of the world.
 Those of you who have are probably aware that in most instances the simple, untrained, uncultured human beings, living close to the earth and close to nature, die with a magnificent dignity.
 They have not learned to fear death.
 They have seen life and death around them, and in their own primitive way, undistorted by false values, they die with a majestic but simple dignity that is entirely different from anything in our experience.
 Nature has not forced upon them a problem greater than their capacity.
 They have solved it by the simple process of acceptance, which is the way of the untutored.

 And then we have the opposite extreme of this mysterious procedure.
 We have those few who have attained to greatness; who have found the answer in themselves.
 As an example there comes to my mind the great Buddhist monk Sankaracharya, in Ceylon; one of the greatest scholars in Asia.
-When his end was near he gathered his disciples about him and told them he knew by an inward awareness of consciousness that the time had come for him to depart from life.
+When his end was near he gathered his disciples about him and told them he sciousness that the time had come for him to depart from life.
 He appeared to be in good health, although he was in advanced years.
 He took a little broom and brushed the pebbled pathway that led to his house, watered all his flowers, and then retired into his own apartment.
 Here he put on new garments, took care of his debts, dusted his room, put all in order that he could put in order, and then laid down and died.
 That was the end of life for him.
 There was no wailing, no howling, no fear, but a fulfillment gloriously accomplished.